newsbubbles/bashir/README.md

 Bashir creates a `scripts` folder wherever you are running it.
 In this folder it places a bash script.
 The bash script includes a comment with the original prompt and is assigned a unique identifier as it's name.
 It is then chmodded to allow execution, and executed in a wrapped shell process.
 Bashir uses pexpect to expect the prompt or a few other things and effectively wrap the bash shell within the python instance, so you get actual output from the embedded shell.

 To exit bashir type `exit` at the prompt and hit `Enter`.

-## To Be Added
-- Human verification (on all scripts or only on ones that use "sudo" thus performing system changes)
-- Properly changing the shell environment and using ".bat" scripts for windows as default if used as OS
-- Some way to properly forward output on long running processes with pexpect

 ## Examples
 In these examples, the bash script is shown and original prompt as a comment at the top followed by the bash commands that the LLM responded to the prompt with to be run